syst3mw0rm/edx-platform/docs/en_us/course_authors/source/running_course/course_grades.rst

 **Note**: You can only rescore problems that have a correct answer entered in edX Studio.
 Problems that are scored by an external grader cannot be rescored with this procedure.

-To rescore a problem, you need its unique identifier.
+To specify the problem you want to rescore, you need its unique identifier.
 See :ref:`find_URL`.

 To rescore a problem: